errata-ai/vale/fixtures/styles/jQuery/test.md

 **Tip:** At the time of this writing, some of the features discussed in this book have been implemented in various browsers (Firefox, Chrome, etc.), but some have only been partially implemented and many others have not been implemented at all.
 Your experience may be mixed trying these examples directly.
 If so, try them out with transpilers, as most of these features are covered by those tools.
 ES6Fiddle (http://www.es6fiddle.net/) is a great, easy-to-use playground for trying out ES6, as is the online REPL for the Babel transpiler (http://babeljs.io/repl/).

 - Do not capitalize HTML elements in code examples
-- here is another list item.
+- here is `another` list item.
-- here is another list item.
+- a third list item!

 Here's a quote: "foo bar baz".